barrwani/barrwani.github.io/pages/about.md

 <img style="float: left; padding-right:20px" src="/assets/barwani.webp">

-I am a Gameplay Programmer and a student at NYU's College of Arts and Sciences working towards a B.A in Computer Science and Linguistics.
+I'm a Gameplay Programmer working towards a degree at NYU's College of Arts and Sciences working towards a B.A in Computer Science and Linguistics.

 In 2019 I co-founded an indie game development studio called Nahar Studios: [nahar.dev](https://nahar.dev/).
-I mainly work as a gameplay programmer and game/level designer, communicating with artists, writers, and designers on design, cohesion, and asset integration, though most of my work revolves around developing gameplay systems (Enemy AI, Player movement/combat, workflow systems - node composition, state machines, etc.)
+I mainly work as a team lead, gameplay programmer, and game/level designer, communicating with artists, writers, and designers on design, implementation, and cohesion.
+Most of my work revolves around developing core gameplay systems (AI and Player systems, UX/UI, level design object implementations, as well as general gameplay and workflow systems - inheritance and composition structures, state machines, singletons, asset integration, etc.)

 I am a lab member of NYU's [OSIRIS Offensive Cybersecurity Lab](https://osiris.cyber.nyu.edu/), where I take part in CTF challenge solving and writing as a way to hone my programming skills.
 I mainly focus on cryptography and reverse engineering challenges and my writeups for those are available on my blog.